dovecot/documentation/source/settings/plugin/obox-plugin.rst

    :plugin: obox
    :values: @time

    If user was accessed this recently, assume the user's indexes are up-to-date.
 If not, list index bundles in object storage (or Cassandra) to see if they have changed.
 This typically matters only when user is being moved to another backend and soon back again, or if the user is simultaneously being accessed by multiple backends.
-Default is 2 seconds.

-Must be less than :dovecot_core:ref:`director_user_expire` (Default: 15min).
+   .. note:: Must be less than :dovecot_core:ref:`director_user_expire`.

 .. dovecot_plugin:setting:: metacache_max_grace